spokanelibrary/org/BUILDME.md

 the org chart
 ===
-a list of files we touch in org:
+a list of files we touch in org. in general we attempt to group all changes under an org directory.

 * .gitignore
 * BUILDME.md